kdflint/alliance-ship/README.md

 ## The Backlog Interface

-When a team selects a user story to accomplish, a button push exports the story into GitHub as a milestone and surfaces it on the burndown chart.
-Upon completion of the milestone, a GitHub API web hook is used to signal that the story is complete, and our internal backlog is udated accordingly.
+Northbridge project backlogs are surfaced through Alliance, a Django application.
+When a team selects a user story to work from the backlog, a button push exports the story into GitHub as a milestone and surfaces it on the burndown chart.
+All story tasks are managed through the Github issues interface.
+When all of the milestone tasks are complete, a GitHub API web hook is used to signal that the story is complete, and our internal backlog is udated accordingly.

 There are three major components to Alliance: **web interface**, **export**, and **import**.
 These are represented as the yellow